Suspected drunken driver arrested after passing Harris' motorcade the wrong way in Wisconsin

 The man allegedly told deputies that he was headed home after a night out and had no idea that he was driving the wrong way on the freeway, Burnett said.

 According to an arrest report obtained by WISN-TV, the man told deputies that he didn’t remember entering the freeway and didn’t have any intention of hurting Harris or anyone connected with her campaign.
-The Associated Press has requested a copy of the report from the sheriff’s office.
+The AP has requested a copy of the report from the sheriff’s office.

+Secret Service Special Agent Joseph Routh confirmed in an email to the AP that the interstate was closed and the man entered from an off-ramp.
+No vehicles in the motorcade made contact with his car and the motorcade continued to Milwaukee Mitchell International Airport without further incident.
+He said the agency could not disclose details about its motorcade operations and safety procedures.

-Burnett didn’t immediately respond to follow-up messages later Wednesday inquiring about how fast the suspected drunken driver and the motorcade were going when they passed each other.
+Burnett and Routh didn’t immediately respond to follow-up messages inquiring about how fast the suspected drunken driver and the motorcade were going when they passed each other.

 The incident was the second involving a Harris campaign motorcade in Milwaukee in recent weeks.
 Press vans following her running mate Tim Walz’s motorcade were rear-ended while traveling through the city in September.